Chicken Parmesan – Chicken Parmigiana – Pollo alla Parmigiana

 No matter where it obtained its name, this version of Chicken Parmigiana from Chef Dawn Thomas is a good one.

 Chicken Parmigiana (Pollo alla Parmigiana)

-4 single chicken breasts (or 2 whole chicken breasts cut in half)
+- 4 chicken breasts or 2 whole chicken breasts cut in half

 Heat the Tomato Sauce